(Re) Presenting John Griffin (DJ Johnny G) | Brisbane Entrepreneur, DJ and social observer | December 2020

 Paul: … and so the vibrations you talk about … you’re being a psychic in a sense.

 Paul: You’re tapping in to an energy, vibrational energy and then you might make, you think ‘okay could go Sisters of Mercy, could go The Cult’.
 But then you go that direction.
-Meanwhile your playlist and your inner monologue, your inner playlist is … because you know your music collection and you’ve got it all there … and the art of vinyl where you could grab from a number of crates or whatever.
+Meanwhile your playlist and your inner monologue, your inner playlist is … because you know your music collection and you’ve got it all there … and the art of vinyl where you could grab from a number of milk crates or whatever.

 John: Yes, you have your options wide open but you’ve got to be fully on top of your game, I mean you’ve got to have your memory, like a laptop really. (laughs)